awilliams/couchdb-utils/README.md

 couchdb-utils [![Build Status](https://travis-ci.org/awilliams/couchdb-utils.png?branch=master)](https://travis-ci.org/awilliams/couchdb-utils)
 =============

-A fast and portable CouchDB utility.
+A fast and portable CouchDB command line utility.
 See help below for more information.
 Built with Go.

 Specifically this was built for maintaing a backup database by providing the following functionality: